benchristel/sindarin/a-taste-of-elvish.md

+Tolkien delighted in "tasting" languages.
+It was his way of exploring the beauty of a language without needing to learn all the fiddly grammar rules.
+He wrote:

 > Gothic was the first [language] to take me by storm, to
 > move my heart. [. . .]
 I have since mourned the loss of
 > Gothic literature.
 I did not then.
 The contemplation of